freesewing/freesewing/markdown/dev/training/git/en.md

 ## Chapter 15: Labels in git

 Our DAG now consists of a single node.
 There is exactly one commit, and it is not related to any other commits.
 But it does have labels.
-Labels is how git keeps track of different branches, which is something we'll take a closer look at in a later chapter.
+Labels are how git keeps track of different branches, which is something we'll take a closer look at in a later chapter.